sciencehistory/software_inventory/README.md

+# Science History Instite software inventory

+Our sofware inventory is an internal website to help us track which Institute colleagues are using what software.

+## Installation

 This is a Drupal 9 site.
 To create a dev environment, you will need Composer, Drush, an Apache server, PHP >=7.3, and MySQL.
 (All these are easy to install via Brew, if you are working on a Mac.)

 This setup is largely taken from  https://matti.dev/post/setup-install-drupal-9-with-composer-and-drush.
 It is not guaranteed to work (this is an internal website) but may save you some time.